 Love sharks?
 Here's how to help save them using your camera

-Laura lives a life that’s not for the faint-hearted and, since starting diving as a teenager, has travelled the world coming face to face (or camera dome to nose) with some of the most reputedly fearsome creatures in the sea.
-Shortly after scoring a marine conservation job in bucket-list liveaboard destination, Belize, Laura bought her first Canon G11 and housing and jumped headfirst (pun intended) into the realm of professional underwater photography.
+Since starting diving as a teenager, Laura has lived a life that’s not for the faint-hearted and has traveled the world coming face to face (or camera dome to nose) with some of the most reputedly fearsome creatures in the sea.
+Shortly after scoring a marine conservation job in a bucket-list liveaboard destination, Belize, Laura bought her first Canon G11 and housing and jumped headfirst (pun intended) into professional underwater photography.

-Today her weapon of choice is a little more sophisticated than her first camera housing.
-Laura uses her digital SLR set-up to shoot awe-inspiring stills of marine life (including the odd selfie with a manatee!)
-Laura has filmed hammerhead sharks with diving legend, Jean-Michel Cousteau for his ‘Ocean 3D’ special and comes within inches of more sharks species than we can count, on a daily basis.
+Today, her weapon of choice is a little more sophisticated than her first camera housing.
+Laura uses her digital SLR set-up to shoot awe-inspiring marine life stills (including the odd selfie with a manatee!)
+Laura has filmed hammerhead sharks with diving legend Jean-Michel Cousteau for his ‘Ocean 3D’ special and comes within inches of more shark species than we can count daily.

 To help sharks, you need to understand them…

 Laura admits feeling scared when she first saw a shark underwater 15 years ago.
 This fear drove her to learn more about these animals, and as her knowledge grew, her anxiety ceased.

 You’re more likely to win an Oscar than get bitten by a shark, and you’re more likely to be killed by a drink vending machine than the ocean apex predator (something to think about next time you crave a Coke!)
 Know the truth about these animals; you can nip irrational fear in the bud.

 And then get up close and personal with sharks yourself.

 For Laura, learning about sharks and spending more time with them came hand in hand.
 The more time Laura spent in the shark’s world, the more she realized they are nothing like how we are taught to view them by the media.